BaghiV2/SpamBOT/README.md

-# SpamBOT
+#      _ SpamBOT -- V1_

-Server spam bot
+- This is a bot for sending messages on minecraft servers.
-*This is a bot for sending messages on minecraft servers *to run the code you will need to download:
+- To run the code you will need to download:
--npm install bedrock-protocol
+- npm install bedrock-protocol.